The Choice Between Tap Water and Mineral Water

 - Mineral water is often marketed as "natural" because it is not treated or purified unless required by law.

-- The cost of mineral water can be higher than that of tap water, and there are additional environmental impacts from transporting and packaging bottles.
+- The cost of mineral water can be higher than that of tap water, and there are additional environmental impacts from the transport and packaging of bottles.

-It is important to note that tap water quality can vary by region.
+It is important to note that the quality of tap water can vary by region.
 It is advisable to find out about local water quality and any contaminants.
 In some cases, using a water filter can further improve the quality of tap water.
 Ultimately, the choice between tap water and mineral water depends on personal preferences, environmental considerations, and local conditions.